Carson Cemetery

 Over the years, Angelina County has diversified its economy beyond timber.
 The discovery of oil and natural gas in the early 20th century brought further economic growth and development to the region.
 Today, the county continues to thrive with a mix of industries, including healthcare, education, manufacturing, and agriculture.
 The county is also home to various recreational areas, including Lake Sam Rayburn and the Angelina National Forest, which attract visitors from near and far.
 Angelina County's rich history and thriving present make it a vibrant and dynamic part of Texas.

-This timeline provides a concise overview of the key events in the history of Angelina County, Texas.
+This timeline provides a condensed summary of the historical journey of Angelina County, Texas.

 • 1805: The area that would become Angelina County is part of the disputed Neutral Ground between Spanish Texas and the United States.